 If the application is coming through your retailer then please make sure those details are complete.
 However, this is not market eligible therefore you are not required to use a retailer.

 Once you have completed the form you need to raise a payment for the application fee.
 We will be in touch with you once we receive your application to discuss the fee and the payment method.

 What do you do once you have the form?

 Once a completed form and application fee have been received we will allocate the application to a colleague to process.
 This colleague will assess that the form is complete and inform you that it is ‘Duly Made’ and at this stage we will begin our detailed consultations and assessments internally.
-There will be 2 month service level agreement meaning that we will determine you application within 2 months of the Duly Made date.
+There will be two month service level agreement meaning that we will determine your application within 2 months of the Duly Made date.